ryancfogarty/SRAM-interview/README.md

 ***Build steps***
 I included my Strava API clientId and clientSecret to make building easier.
-If you want to replace these, you can update the build config fields in the app/build.gradle.kts file.
+If you want to replace these, you can update the build config fields in the app/build.gradle.kts file and update the required code (redirect_uri, intent-filter).
 Of course, it is not very secure to share these details, but I don't mind in this instance.

 ***Decision log***